Blogs

 wave

-The R35's retirement comes on the heels of failed merger talks with Honda.
-This marks a significant turning point for Nissan, and the success of its electric GT-R will be crucial in defining its future in the high-performance market.
-The legacy of "Godzilla" is undeniable, but the electric age demands a new challenger.
+The R35's retirement comes at a pretty interesting time for Nissan.
+Remember those failed merger talks with Honda?
+Yeah, that happened.
+This retirement really marks a significant shift for the company.
+The success of its electric GT-R successor is going to be huge – it'll really define Nissan's future in the high-performance market.
+Godzilla’s legacy is undeniable, but the electric age demands a whole new beast.
+Honestly, it’ll be interesting to see what they come up with.

 FAQ